• Skip to primary navigation

 Instructions

-• Transfer to a bowl and add lemon juice and olive oil.
-Blend together.
+• Transfer the paste to a bowl, then add the fresh lemon juice and olive oil, blending everything together.
 Serve as desired.

 Video